yk-liu/yk-liu.github.io/_posts/2018-11-23-Thank-You-Cloud/2018-11-23-Thank-You-Cloud.md

 categories: Code-Snippets
 tags: word-cloud Mathematica
 keywords: word-cloud Mathematica
 description: Code for generating thank you word cloud with Mathematica.
+It's great for thank-you page of your slide-shows.
 toc: false
 ---

 Mathematica can be used to generate many interesting graphs.
-I used the codes in this post to generate thank you page in my slideshows.
+I used the codes in this post to generate thank you page in my slide-shows.
 Size of the font is proportional to the number of speakers of that language.

 <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-23-Thank-You-Cloud/assets/Thanks.png" width="50%">